felipe-barajas/SPDK-OCF-Parser/README.md

 # SPDK-OCF-Parser
-This tool parses SPDK Bdevs and OCF data into Prometheus allowing graphing via Grafana
+This tool parses SPDK Bdevs and OCF data into Prometheus allowing visualization of metrics via Grafana

 ## Example
 The following image is from a Grafana dashboard showing the SPDK Parser tool data being graphed via Prometheus